Adaobi-Chuks/hotel-api-V2/README.md

 - Clone the repo
 - cd into the directory such that you are in `hotel api`.
 - Create a project on mongodb and copy your DATABASE_URI
-- Create a .env file at the root of the folder and include your DATABASE_URI in the file in the format below
+- Create a .env file at the root of the folder and include your DATABASE_URI and a secret_key to generate tokens in the file in the format below
 ```
 DATABASE_URI = {The DATABASE_URI you created}
+SECRET = {Your secret keyword}

 ```
 - To run the solution, make sure you have [nodejs](https://nodejs.org/) installed.
 - Use the following command in your terminal to initialize the applicationa and to install the necessary dependencies.